GDI123/yakdns/README.md

 add request confirmation and timeout

-add a check if dns.db exists if not create* - done

-error checking for bad symbols in any of following: domain, ip, timestamp and change counter - simple function to check for non alphanumeric symbols and report back with a boolean responce* - done

 away for the host machine to use the dns.db, either through dumping it to /etc/hosts or creating something that the system can query for dns.

 and of course a client for making these requests